 The title of this piece may ring a bell with Baby Boomers and their parents.
 “Run Silent, Run Deep” was a classic war film from 1958 starring two of the country’s hottest male stars.
-The title comes from submarine tactics during World War II.
-To avoid detection, submarines would dive as deep as possible and operate as quietly as possible in the hopes of avoiding detection.
+The title comes from the submarine tactic of diving as deep as possible and operating as quietly as possible in the hopes of avoiding detection.
 Sadly, subs are not the only things that can run silent and deep.

-The picture was taken somewhere in North Africa on October 18, 1942.
-The Liberator was, as the story has been told to me, returning from a mission, and didn’t have quite enough fuel to make it back to the air field.
-Accordingly, it ended up in the condition you see in the picture.
+This picture was taken somewhere in North Africa shortly after the crash-landing.
+I first heard the story of this incident as a child.
+The bomber was returning from a mission over Italy.
+Unfortunately, it did not have quite enough fuel to make it back to base.
 The good news is most of the crew walked away from the crash with minimal injuries.

-The one airman who did not walk away from the crash on his own.
+The sad news is one crew member did not walk away from the crash on his own.
 He survived, but he sustained injuries that would haunt him for the rest of his life.
-They were serious, but not serious enough to send him home in 1942.
+They were serious but not serious enough to send him home.
 He continued to serve his country in North Africa and the European Theater until Germany surrendered.
 That fellow was Ralph Jackson, my dad.

 The photo below is from another war and time.
 It is late 1968 or early 1969, and the location was Cu Chi, Vietnam.
 The soldiers pictured here are the 515 Engineer Platoon, 554 Engineering Battalion, and one of them is my brother and Ralph’s son.
-David is one of the 58,286 Vietnam veterans listed at the Vietnam Veterans Memorial.
-He is memorialized on Panel 31W – Line 68 of the Wall.
+David is one of the 58,318 Vietnam veterans listed at the Vietnam Veterans Memorial Wall and is memorialized on Panel 31W – Line 68.

-Sometime after this picture was taken, in the early hours of February 26, 1969, David was killed when Viet Cong attacked the base.
-David was not alone.
-Thirteen other soldiers died in that attack and at least thirty were injured.
+Sometime after this picture was taken, in the early hours of February 26, 1969, David died fighting Viet Cong insurgents attacking the base.
+He was not alone.
+Thirteen other soldiers were killed in that attack, and at least thirty were wounded.

-This piece is being written to remember this writer’s father, younger brother and the others who fought for this country since it was founded.
-Some of those who served came home as David did in a casket.
-Others came home in wheelchairs, on crutches and in constant pain.
-Still others came home with injuries and scars no one could see.
+I wrote this piece to remember and honor Ralph, David, and the others who served and fought for this country.
+Some came home as David did in a casket.
+Others came home in wheelchairs, on crutches, and in constant pain.
+Still, others came home with injuries and scars no one could see.
 Those casualties include Ralph and at least one of the guys in this picture.

-Ralph’s internal injuries were beyond the capabilities of doctors in North Africa and Europe.
-As he would find out later, they were also beyond the scope of medicine in general in the 1940s.
-The army doctors got him back into the war, but no one could make him normal.
-The best they could do was give him drugs to hide the pain.
-He returned home in 1945 addicted to pain killers and facing a life of pain few could even imagine, much less live with.
+The crash left Ralph with internal injuries beyond the capabilities of the military doctors.
+In fact, they were beyond the scope of medicine in general in the 1940s.
+The doctors got him back into the war, but they could not make him normal.
+The best they could do was give him drugs to keep him going.
+He returned home in 1945, addicted to pain killers and facing a life few could imagine, much less endure.

-Today, Veteran’s Day 2015 and beyond, we need to remember the millions of men and women who have served this country.
-Whether they died in combat, came home relatively unscathed or have suffered with the aftermath of their service for years, they deserve our respect.
-They deserve to be remembered.
+Today, Veterans Day 2021, and beyond, we need to remember the millions who have served this country.
+Whether they died in combat, came home relatively unscathed, or suffered from the aftermath of their service for years, they deserve our respect.
+They deserve to be remembered!